maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 tags: distributed-systems resilience design architecture
 ---

-Modern systems are increasingly complex and distributed.
-This article outlines some patterns and practices for adding resilience to complex, distributed systems.
+This article explores some patterns and practices for adding resilience to complex, distributed systems.

 First a few definitions,